Kajraare: Plot

-Rajiv Bhel (Himesh Reshammiya) is haunted by his very own past which torments him.
-He moves to Jordan where he has a job as a bartender, however Avtaar Singh forbids him to stay and immediately wants him to return to India.
-Rajiv then contemplates suicide but the eyes of a ravishing beauty strikes his own eyes.
+Rajiv Bhel is haunted by his very own past, which torments him.
+He moves to Jordan, where he has a job as a bartender; however, Avtaar Singh forbids him to stay and immediately wants him to return to India.
+Rajiv then contemplates suicide, but the eyes of a ravishing beauty strike his own.
 A chase ensues, until another man appears and takes the "beauty" in his own hands.
-The guy tells Rajiv if he wants to see what she does, he must come to the bar to "watch her dance".
+The guy tells Rajiv that if he wants to see what she does, he must come to the bar to "watch her dance."

 Rajiv visits the aquarium and he sees the lady again and develops immense love for her.
 The woman is Nargis who is revealed as a prostitute.
 He then falls in love.
 One night, Rajiv visits the "bar", and watches her (Nargis) dance.
-Embarrassed and feeling unworthy, Rajiv runs away, however, after the end of the night, its time to head home.
+Embarrassed and feeling unworthy, Rajiv runs away, however, after the end of the night, it's time to head home.
 Nargis and her colleagues get in a taxi which Rajiv follows.
-At the end of the trip, Rajiv gets closer to Nargis only for Rajiv to return the scarf that Nargis dropped at the bar.
+At the end of the trip, Rajiv gets closer to Nargis, only for Rajiv to return the scarf that Nargis dropped at the bar.
 Mockingly, Nargis refuses it but Rajiv says if she keeps disappearing like this, he will hang himself with the scarf.
-Nargis offers for a longer one in a jokingly way.
+Nargis offers a longer one in a joking way.